OSPF – Setting MTU values for Cisco and Juniper

 OSPF – Lingering LSAs from unreachable routers

-When a single-homed router is isolated by link failure, the LSAs it originated can live for up to 60 minutes in the OSPF LSDB of the surviving routers.
-This may not be what you were expecting and cause a lot of confusion when troubleshooting OSPF.
+When a single-homed router is isolated by link failure, the LSAs it had previously originated can live for up to 60 minutes in the OSPF LSDB of the surviving routers.
+This may not be what you were expecting, and can cause a lot of confusion when troubleshooting OSPF.
 In this post we’ll look at why LSAs from an isolated router linger and how OSPF still knows how to ‘do the right thing’.